Skip to main content.

 Conferences & Curriculum

-Spine Conference is held each Thursday morning from 7:00 - 8:00 am.
+Spine Conference is held each Friday morning from 7:00 - 8:00 am.
 Residents rotating on the service, as well as the faculty, PA, and nursing staff attend the conference.
 Upcoming surgical cases are reviewed and planned for.

-A sports medicine journal club is held on the 2nd Friday of each month from 7:00 - 8:00 am.
+Sports medicine journal club is held on the 2nd Friday of each month from 7:00 - 8:00 am.
 The sports medicine faculty, as well as community physicians, and residents on the service attend.
 Three journal articles are reviewed each month.

 The Department of Orthopedic Surgery and Sports Medicine and Sports Medicine sponsors the Leonard F. Peltier Lecture each year in mid-June.
 A nationally known guest speaker is invited to present two scientific papers.
 In addition, the PGY-5 residents present their research and the PGY-3 and PGY-4 residents each present an interesting case study.
-All faculty and residents are required to attend and alumni and community physicians are invited.
+All faculty and residents are required to attend, and alumni and community physicians are invited.

 In addition, the orthopedic surgery residents are also encouraged to participate and attend the Kansas Orthopaedic Society Annual Meeting held each September, as well as the Kansas City Orthopaedic Society meeting held in the fall of each year.